The new OPEC Monthly Oil Market Report is out with crude only production numbers for August 2016. All charts are through August 2016.

-OPEC production was up 15,000 barrels per day in March.
+OPEC crude only production reached 33,237,000 barrels per day in August.
+This includes Gabon.

 Angola seems to be holding steady.

 Ecuador was sharply down in August but seems to be holding steady for the last two years.

 Gabon has been added to OPEC but their production is so low it will have little effect one way or the other.